williamngan/pts/guide/md/_0700_Animation.md

 ### Controls

-By changing bpm by setting the [`Tempo.bpm`](#link) property, you can control the speed of your animation.
+By changing bpm by setting the [`.bpm`](#play-tempo) property, you can control the speed of your animation.
 This makes it easier to synchronize your animations with music or at specific intervals.
 ```
 tempo.bpm = 100; // set new bpm
 tempo.bpm += 20; // make it 20 beats faster per minute